Charlie Moore (television personality): Charlie Moore Outdoors

 Charlie Moore Outdoors is a Emmy award winning, half-hour reality television sports program that airs several times a week on the New England Sports Network.
-The show, which premiered in 2000, combines celebrity guests, skits, fishing, travel and Moore’s second favorite pastime, cooking.
+The show, which premiered in 2000, combines celebrity guests, skits, fishing, travel and Charlie Moore's second favorite pastime, cooking.
 Guests have included NHL hall-of-famer Bobby Orr, former Boston Red Sox pitcher Bill Lee, New England Patriots quarterback Tom Brady, musician Ted Nugent and Batman TV actor Adam West.

 Behind the B

-Charlie is Executive Producer of the Emmy award winning Behind the B, the Boston Bruins 24/7 behind the scenes show that brings viewers into the locker room, the executive board room and players homes.
+Charlie Moore is Executive Producer of the Emmy award winning TV series Behind the B, the Boston Bruins 24/7 behind the scenes show that brings viewers into the locker room, the executive board room and player's homes.
 The show debuted in 2012.
 Behind the B presents an inside look at the inner workings of the organization throughout the duration of the current season.
-The series airs on NESN and the NHL Network (American TV channel) and is voiced over narrated by Denis Leary.
-Behind the B is also created and produced by Moore’s production company Mad Fish Productions.
+The series airs on NESN, NESN +, NESN National and the NHL Network (American TV channel) and is voiceover narrated by Denis Leary.
+Behind the B is also created and produced by Charlie Moore's production company Mad Fish Productions.

 Bruins Academy

-Moore was asked to host and create a new series for the Boston Bruins.
+Charlie Moore was asked to host and create a new TV series for the Boston Bruins.
 Bruins Academy is an Emmy Award winning show all about knowing, growing and loving the sport of hockey.
-The show is produced by Moore’s production company Mad Fish Productions and airs on NESN and the NHL Network (American TV channel).
+The show is produced by Charlie Moore's production company Mad Fish Productions in partnership with the Boston Bruins and airs on NESN, NESN+, NESN National and the NHL Network (American TV channel).
 Bruins Academy debuted in December 2016.

 New England Traveler

-New England Traveler is a Emmy winning show that was created by Moore’s longtime childhood friend Greg Boghosian.
-Boghosian teamed up with Moore’s production company Mad Fish Productions.
-Moore is Executive Producer and Showrunner for New England Traveler.
-The show which debuted in 2014 is Hosted and Executive Produced by two-time New England Emmy Award winning Greg Boghosian and airs on NESN.
+New England Traveler is a Emmy award winning TV series that was created by Charlie Moore's longtime childhood friend Greg Boghosian.
+Boghosian teamed up with Moore's production company Mad Fish Productions.
+Charlie Moore is Executive Producer and Showrunner for New England Traveler.
+The show which debuted in 2014 is Hosted and Executive Produced by six-time New England Emmy Award winning Greg Boghosian and airs on NESN, NESN + and NESN National.

+Travel Moore with Anthony Moore

+On December 24, 2022, Mad Fish Productions debuted a new TV series on NESN hosted by four-time Emmy winner, Anthony Moore, Travel Moore with Anthony Moore.
+Anthony travels throughout the country to find the best food, fun and adventures.
+The premiere episode, Beefie Boys opened up to great ratings on NESN during the annual Charlie Moore Christmas Marathon over Christmas Eve and Christmas Day, and in April 2023 that same first episode was nominated for a New England Emmy Award in the Lifestyle category.